Thinking beyond borders

 |H–1B||Visa for foreign professionals sponsored by a US employer to work in specialty occupation|

 |J–1||Visa for individuals participating in work and study based on approved exchange visitor programs|

 |L–2||Temporary work visa for the spouse of an Intra-company transferee|

 Source: KPMG in Puerto Rico, 2018

-Income taxes paid or accrued to the US and its possessions or to foreign countries during the taxable year may be credited against the Puerto Rican income tax in order to avoid double taxation.
+Income taxes paid or accrued to the US and its possessions or to foreign countries/territories during the taxable year may be credited against the Puerto Rican income tax in order to avoid double taxation.
 As a general rule, only residents are in a position to claim the foreign tax credit against their Puerto Rican tax because, in principle, only they are subject to Puerto Rico taxes on their worldwide gross income.
-The foreign tax credit is subject to two limitations, a per-country limitation and an overall limitation.
+The foreign tax credit is subject to two limitations, a per-country/territory limitation and an overall limitation.